 Management of chronic conditions, e.g. Osteoarthritis

-Orthopaedic Conditions (Hip Dysplasia, Elbow Dysplasia, Cruciate Disease...etc)
+Conservative management of Orthopaedic Conditions e.g. Hip Dysplasia, Elbow Dysplasia, Cruciate Disease

-Performance enhancement / MOT sessions for our sporting animals
+Performance enhancement / Discipline specific Strength & Conditioning / MOT sessions for our Sporting Animals

 Hands on techniques - massage / soft tissue release / joint mobilisations / sensory techniques